PPL-IIITA/ppl-assignment-ayushbhatt27/readme.md

 * Open the index.html file in a web browser.
 * The documentation is opened on the web browser.

-# WARNING: Will only rum on windows 10 cmd.
+# WARNING: Will only run on windows 10 cmd.

 ## Building and running
 ### Build System: Windows 10.